Institutional Animal Care and Use Committee (IACUC) - Required Training

 - Fill in the remaining (member) information.
 Remember to keep your log in and password for future use.
 NOTE: This section asks you for your role in human subjects research.
 Obviously, that wording is not applicable (and we’ve requested that it be changed).
 In the meantime, just imagine it says “your role in animal research” and select Principal Investigator, Co-Investigator, Student Researcher, etc.” When it asks which course you plan to take, choose “Lab Animal Welfare.”

 - Next, you will be asked to select one learner group based on your role.
 The Lab Animal section is Question #6.
 The basic course is “Working with the IACUC.”
+THIS IS THE REQUIRED BASIC COURSE.
 There are also options for those who conduct studies involving more than momentary pain and/or survival surgery.
 There are also species specific modules.
-You will need to take whichever module(s) apply to your work.
-(You are able to go back and add other groups if needed.)
+While you need to take specie specific module(s) that apply to your research, YOU MUST TAKE THE BASIC COURSE OF “WORKING WITH THE IACUC.”

 - You may exit and re-enter the CITI site as often as needed to complete the selected curriculum.
 Each time you exit, your progress will be recorded, so that you can continue where you left off.